Telangana: Local governments

-There are a total of 12 cities in the state.
-Hyderabad is the biggest city in the state and 4th largest city in India.
-There are 13 municipal corporations and 132 municipalities in the state for urban governance.
+There are a total of 15 cities in the state.
+Hyderabad is the biggest city in the state and the 4th largest city in India.
+There are 9 municipal corporations and 107 municipalities in the state for urban governance.
 Each local body has its own elected councils and members and executive staffs for governance and administration.

-There are 12,777 gram panchayats, 566 mandal praja parishads, and 31 zilla praja parishads in the state for rural governance.
+There are 12,777 gram panchayats, 566 mandal praja parishads, and 31 zila praja parishads in the state for rural governance.